Md-Tahsif-Ahmed/A-project-management-tool-with-Django-REST-Framework/README.md

 3. Install Dependencies
 Install the required dependencies listed in the requirements.txt file:

-bash
 Copy code
 pip install -r requirements.txt
 4. Set Up the Database
-The project uses PostgreSQL by default, but SQLite is configured for development.
+The project uses by default, but SQLite is configured for development.
 To set up the database:

-Create a PostgreSQL database (if using PostgreSQL):

-Create a new database using your PostgreSQL client (e.g., pgAdmin).
-Update the DATABASES settings in settings.py if you're using a custom database.
-Run database migrations to create the necessary tables:

-bash
 Copy code
 python manage.py migrate
 5. Create a Superuser (Optional)
 If you want to access the Django admin interface, create a superuser:

-bash
 Copy code
 python manage.py createsuperuser
 Follow the prompts to set up the superuser account.